New Hampshire Freshwater Fishing

 Angling adventures here are as diverse as the state itself.
 You can target native brookies in our mountain streams, bring in a big bass or laker in the Lakes Region, or head for the mighty Connecticut River, with a dozen or more different species of fish.

-Have a great time fishing the Granite State!
+Thanks for your support, and have a great time fishing the Granite State!

-NH Fish and Game Department
+N.H.
+Fish and Game Department